 vf represents the volume fraction of the particles =πσ3/6Vcell.

-Using the parameters defined here, we perform a 4096 step simulation for 100 interacting Brownian particles with the diameter one, in a cubic box side length of 37 σ, which gives rise to a particle volume fraction of 0.001.
+Using the parameters defined here, we perform a 4096 step simulation for 100 interacting Brownian particles of diameter one, in a cubic box of side length 37 σ, which gives rise to a particle volume fraction of 0.001.

 This means that only 0.1% of the space in the unit cell is occupied by particles.